-The U.S. False Claims Act authorizes whistleblowers of any citizenship to sue to recover funding for a defrauded U.S. government agency or department.
+The firm uses the United States False Claims Act to recover research grant funding that our investigative targets have misdirected through false and fraudulent scientific claims.
+The FCA authorizes whistleblowers of any citizenship to sue to recover funding for a defrauded U.S. government agency or department.
 These complaints are originally filed confidentially, but may later become public.
 A whistleblower can qualify for a share in the eventual recovery of up to 30% of the returned funds.
 The promise of such recoveries enables law firms like this one to advance the cost of our whistleblower representation and advice so that whistleblowers pay nothing unless and until their case progresses to a financial recovery.

-There are many kinds of False Claims Act lawsuits.
-When the law was passed, the U.S. Congress sought to address the problem of unsavory military contractors selling the army defective products, such as guns that did not shoot or boots made of cardboard.
+The U.S. Congress passed the FCA initially to address the problem of military contractors selling the army defective products, such as guns that did not shoot or boots made of cardboard.
 Today, many U.S. government agencies are doing equally important work based on the integrity of the products, services and research they pay for.
 While some contractors cheat the government by billing for no work at all, it is more common to appear to be fulfilling obligations while taking unlawful shortcuts.
-Examples include mental health services provided by unlicensed therapists, drugs prescribed by bribed doctors, medical procedures that are unnecessary or unsafe, and technological services or products that do not work as advertised.
+Examples include mental health services provided by unlicensed therapists, drugs prescribed by bribed doctors, medical procedures that are unnecessary or unsafe, and technologies that do not work as advertised.

 In science, funding agencies sometimes award grants, or continue to pay out on grants, based on misrepresentations of the science or of other circumstances to the scientific research.
-Payments after the date of the misrepresentation count as having been obtained fraudulently.
-One important focus at my firm is to use the False Claims Act to address fraud in the scientific or medical literature that misleads federal agencies into awarding grants or other benefits for work that they might not otherwise choose to fund.
+Payments after the date of the misrepresentation or the generation of recklessly prepared grant products can amount to fraud on the government.
+One important focus at my firm is to use the False Claims Act to “follow the money” associated with fraud in the scientific or medical literature that misleads federal agencies into awarding grants or other benefits for work that they might not otherwise choose to fund.

 Do I have a case?